 - Spot lock, follow contour, and GPS positioning and tracking

 - Very reliable platform

 The Minn Kota Riptide comes in many different models, which include the Terrova model like the one mentioned earlier in this post.
 Still, the Riptide also has a big difference in the way it was constructed.

 All Riptide models by Minn Kota are saltwater rated and designed solely with saltwater use in mind, whereas the black standard models are only rated for use in freshwater.

-The main difference in construction and components is the use of stainless steel for all metal parts, whereas in the freshwater variants only critical components are stainless steel.
+The main difference in construction and components is the use of stainless steel for all metal parts, whereas, in the freshwater variants, only critical components are stainless steel.

 Anything that can be adversely affected by highly corrosive saltwater is made of materials that provide maximum corrosion resistance.

-This particular model of the Riptide has 80 pounds of thrust with a 60-inch shaft length, making it suitable for any medium to large pontoon boat.
+This particular model of the Riptide has 80 pounds of thrust with a 60-inch shaft length, making it suitable for any medium to a large pontoon boat.